rackerlabs/design-system/_docs/principles/accessibility.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-Alert bars are a great example of how multiple indicators can be used.
-If you are indicating an error alert (for example, making it red), always include a status icon and alert description so that someone who is color blind can still see the problem.
+Alert bars are a great example of how you can use multiple indicators to convey information.
+When you use the color red to indicate an error, you should also include a status icon and alert description so that a color blind user can understand the severity of the problem.

-Other optional indicators to consider are the following elements:

-- **Alert type:** An optional alert title descriptor.
-- **Alert action link:** Provides a user with the next step of a process.
-- **Close action:** Closes the alert.

 {% endcolumn %}

 {% column right:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-{% figure [class:"image bg-light border"] %}
+{% figure [caption: "Do not use color alone to convey meaning"] [class:"image bg-light border"] %}
 <embed src="{{site.url}}/assets/images/overview/accessibility/accessibility-alerts.png" width="598"/>
 {% endfigure %}